Candypaint9/Minecraft-Terrain-Generation/README.md

-# Block-Based Procedural Terrain Generation System
+# Block-Based Procedural Terrain Generation

  This project is a procedural terrain generation system designed for voxel-based environments.
 It utilizes FastNoiseLite to generate Perlin and simplex noise maps for terrain features such as temperature, humidity, and elevation.
 The system is chunk-based and supports real-time terrain modifications, allowing users to dynamically add, remove, or reshape terrain blocks.

-#Features
+# Features

  Procedural Generation: Uses noise functions to generate diverse landscapes.